top of page

 Broadcast journalism

 Broadcast journalism is a great form of storytelling.
 It's one thing to tell a story with words, but balancing that with video, audio, and words is much more complicated.
-I haven't had too much experience with broadcast and I want to change that in the future.
+I find it really impressive when a publication is able to do frequent broadcasts because it demonstrates their ability to keep up with all of that.

 The Embrace

 Left: This video is by far my best broadcast video ever.
 While at the National Scholastic Press Conference in 2023, I attended a pre-con workshop in broadcast.
 I partnered with my friend Janie Ripps, and we tasked ourselves with covering controversial art, using The Embrace as our main point for this 1-minute video.
-Though I can say our interview videos are rough, our audio was wind-blown and one of our shots was shot on 0.5x accidentally.
-But in one afternoon we accomplished a lot.
-This video is easily my top 5 favorite projects I have done as a journalist ever.
+Though I can say our interview videos are rough, our audio was wind-blown, and one of our shots was shot on 0.5x accidentally.
+But in one afternoon, we accomplished a lot.
+This video is easily one of my top 5 favorite projects I have done as a journalist ever.
+Also, what are the chances that one day we work on this, we run into one of the architects of the statue in the park?

 Stand up clip